rulibc/rulibc/CONTRIBUTING.md

 merge request, we ask that you test on your own machine to make sure there are no regressions.

-You can run tests with `make test` in the root directory of relibc to compile relibc, compile the tests and run them.
+You can run tests with `make test` in the root directory of rulibc to compile rulibc, compile the tests and run them.
 This *will* print a lot of output to stdout, so be warned!

 You can test against verified correct output with `make verify` in the tests directory.
 You will need to manually create the correct output and put it in the tests/expected directory.
-Running any `make` commands in the tests directory will ***not*** rebuild relibc, so you'll need to go back to the root directory if you need to rebuild relibc.
+Running any `make` commands in the tests directory will ***not*** rebuild rulibc, so you'll need to go back to the root directory if you need to rebuild rulibc.